 We urgently need more foster carers.

-46,000 Australian children are unable to live with there parents due to abuse and neglect.*
+More than 45,000 children in Australia can't live with their parents due to severe abuse and neglect.*

 As a foster carer you will have responsibility for the day-to-day care of a child in your home and provide a safe, secure and consistent home environment.
 You will be guided every step of the way, with comprehensive training, 24 hour support, regular home visits and an allowance to help you support the child in your care.